YourDyno can perform Eddy current brake control. The dyno below is a YourDyno controlled eddy brake dyno from JDM Dyno Systems.

-If you have an old eddy current dyno, in most cases you can use your existing power supply.
+If you have an old eddy current dyno, in many cases you can use your existing power supply.
 They are controlled using some analog signal or PWM signal.
 You may connect the power supply’s control signal directly to YourDyno, or at most need to make a small interface to YourDyno.
 For example, old Bosch eddy current dynos use a 0-10V analog signal.
 To control those, you just need a simple circuit that converts between a 0-5V signal to a 0-10V signal.

 The Eddy current power supply

 CAUTION!
 When working with Eddy current brake control, be aware that high voltages are generated.
 Take necessary precautions.

 In case you do not have a power supply, here are some options.

 First make sure you know the power requirements for your brake.
 Dyno brakes are already wired with all coils in series, so you can see directly the voltage and current requirements from the spec.
 Brakes from trucks and buses are wired for either 12V or 24V and will need to be rewired so all coils shall be in series.
 This will equate to either 96V or 192V for most brakes (each coil is 12V normally).
 Check the spec to also find the current rating.